 Sat, Mar 19, 2016 until Sun, Mar 20, 2016

-Free Things To Do This Winter In Lake George
+Free & Fun Outdoor Winter Activities In Lake George

-Even in the cooler months, Lake George is packed with activites and adventures the whole family will enjoy.
-We know budgets can be tight this time of year, so we've created this helpful list of free things to do in the Lake George area to help you get started!
+Even in the colder months, Lake George is packed with activites and adventures the whole family will enjoy.
+Between heating bills and holiday spending, budgets can be tight this time of year.
+This helpful list of free things to do in the Lake George area will help you have fun without spending a bundle!

 **NOTE: Some of the activities on this list will only be "free" if you already own the appropriate equipment.
 Others may require you to pay for rentals or purchase your own gear.

 Sledding & Tubing: